Hey Kids (Start Here)

 Rush flattened his hand against the deck plating.

 Volker broke off as the door swished open and Telford strode in.
-He shot Volker an irritated look, which Volker guessed was probably due to the fact that he’d draped his jacket over Rush, because there was no way that he could have seen the integer sequence game from where he’d been standing.
+The man shot Volker an irritated look, which Volker guessed was probably due to the extra jacket draped over Rush.
+There was no way Telford could have seen the integer sequence game from where he’d been standing.

 “Is he still alive?”
-Telford asked, sounding bored.
-He dropped into a crouch and surreptitiously handed Volker a small piece of notebook paper.
+Telford sounded bored, but his movements were crisp as he dropped into a crouch and surreptitiously passed Volker a folded note.

-“Fucking scientists,” Telford said conversationally, as he carefully turned Rush over onto his back.
-“They fall apart under even the slightest hint of pressure, you know?”
+“Fucking scientists,” Telford said conversationally as he turned Rush onto his back.
+“They fall apart under the slightest pressure.”

-“Yeah,” Volker agreed, a subtle widening of his eyes the only expression of dissent that he allowed himself.
-“They’re pretty worthless.”
+An ironic widening of the eyes was the only expression of dissent that Volker allowed himself.
+“Yeah, they’re pretty worthless.”

 Rush didn’t put up any kind of fight.

-“Not me,” Volker said, trying to keep the irony in his tone from becoming at all noticeable.
-“That’s for sure.”
-He started to copy Telford’s methodical examination of his own jacket until he realized with a sudden thrill of insight that he likely knew exactly where the device was.
+Volker started to copy Telford’s methodical examination of his own jacket until he realized with a sudden thrill that he likely knew exactly where the device was.

 Maybe.

-He looked back at the little sphere, dark in the depths of his pocket.
-If he gave this thing to Telford, it would take away the only edge in this entire scenario that he had.
-If things really went downhill it might be his only chance of coming out of the situation alive.
-Granted, if things came to that, if he took Varro’s offer and joined Kiva, he’d be signing himself up for a life of Space-Pirating—not exactly something he was excited about, but certainly better than death.
+He held his pocket open and looked at the little sphere glinting in its depths.
+If he gave it to Telford, it would negate what edge he had.
+If things really went downhill, a direct line to Varro might be his only chance of coming out of the situation alive.
+Granted, if it came to that, if he took Varro’s offer and joined Kiva, he’d be signing himself up for a life of Space-Pirating—not exactly something he was excited about.

 This was getting ridiculous.
-He needed to say something before it looked to Telford like he was covering anything up, because he was sure that the thing in his pocket, whatever it was, was the thing that Telford’s scan had detected.
+Volker needed to say something before it looked to Telford like he was covering something up.

-Volker pulled out the small silver sphere and held it aloft for Telford’s inspection.
+Volker tapped Telford on the shoulder as the man was easing off Rush’s boot.
+He pulled out the small silver sphere and held it aloft for Telford’s inspection.

 Telford looked up.

-The dull metallic surface of the sphere shimmered.
+The metallic surface of the sphere shivered.
+A blue shimmer passed over it like a wave.

-Telford hit the thing out of Volker’s hand with so much force that it cracked against the opposite wall and rebounded back against the floor where it rolled rapidly toward them.
-With a speed that was difficult to follow, Telford threw Rush’s jacket at the thing, stopping its forward momentum and trapping it beneath the leather.
+Telford dropped Rush’s boot and hit the sphere out of Volker’s hand with so much force that it cracked against the opposite wall and rebounded.
+It hit the floor and rolled toward them.
+Telford hurled Rush’s jacket at the thing, stopping its momentum and trapping it beneath the leather.

-Telford glared at Volker and then shifted over, carefully wrapping the sphere entirely in Rush’s jacket, not touching the thing at all with his bare hand.
+Telford glared at Volker, then shifted to wrap the sphere in Rush’s jacket.
+He was careful not to touch it with his bare hands.

-“Later,” Telford mouthed back, getting to his feet, holding the jacket in both hands.
-He looked at Volker, letting his gaze shift pointedly to Rush and then back.
-“No talking,” he mouthed again.
+“Later,” Telford mouthed back.
+He got to his feet, holding the jacket in both hands.
+He shifted his gaze pointedly to Rush, then back to Volker.
+“No talking,” he mouthed.

 The door hissed open and then shut again.

-Before Volker could start up the Integer Game again, Telford came back into the room and dropped into a crouch, holding what appeared to be a Lucian Alliance equivalent of a military canteen.
+Before Volker could start up the Integer Game again, Telford came back into the room and dropped into a crouch, with Rush’s jacket and a Lucian Alliance version of a military canteen.
+It was gold-plated, and an embossed glyph had been scored and scratched at, revealing cheap plastic beneath.

-“Listen up,” he said speaking quietly.
-“This room is now reading as clear, but I don’t know how sensitive the other two devices are, so we’re going to have to keep it down until we figure out what to do about them.”
+Telford ignored the gesture.
+“This room now reads as clear, but I don’t know how sensitive the other two devices are, so we need to keep it down until we figure out what to do about them.”

 “Can’t we just shut them off?”
 Volker whispered.

 “What does it look like?”
-Rush asked.
-“I achieved all of my objectives with flawless execution.”
-He shut his eyes.
+Rush muttered into the floor.
+“I achieved all my objectives with flawless execution.”

 Telford smiled faintly.
 “Were you ever unconscious?”